rust-lang/rfcs/text/3537-msrv-resolver.md

 # Drawbacks
 [drawbacks]: #drawbacks

-Users upgrading to the next Edition (or changing to `resolver = '3"`), will have to manually update their CI to test the latest dependencies with `CARGO_BUILD_RESOLVER_PRECEDENCE=maximum`.
+Users upgrading to the next Edition (or changing to `resolver = '3"`), will have to manually update their CI to test the latest dependencies with `CARGO_RESOLVER_PRECEDENCE=maximum`.

 Workspaces have no `edition`, so its easy for users to not realize they need to set `resolver = "3"` or to update their `resolver = "2"` to `"3"`.